Posts

 A Better AppleScript to Compress Files or Folders

 A while ago, I created an AppleScript that allows you to compress files and folders by simply dropping them onto the applet.
-One of the readers left a comment asking for a way to achieve the following tasks:

 Continue reading →